Stuart Campbell (blogger): Games industry

 Campbell left Amiga Power to work at Sensible Software and during 1994 and 1995 he oversaw the development of the Amiga and PC games Cannon Fodder 2—for which he designed all but around 10 of its 72 levels—and Sensible World of Soccer.
 Campbell built upon his contributions with references to popular culture, particularly the Scottish indie rock band The Jesus and Mary Chain.
 He later remarked that he was especially pleased when players had: "worked out solutions that I hadn't even thought of.
 I love games where you can outsmart the designer and get away with it."
 Previously and subsequently, Campbell designed original games for various other formats including the ZX Spectrum and PC, one of which is a freeware pinball game themed around the Sex Pistols film/album The Great Rock 'n' Roll Swindle.

 In 2007, Campbell was interviewed by UK-based PC gaming blog Rock, Paper, Shotgun.
 He discussed his transition from journalist to game designer, and the difference he saw between the two professions:

 "The pace took some getting used to – compared to working on a magazine, development goes at a crawl...
 Otherwise, it's pretty similar.
 In both cases you're a group of young men doing a fun creative job in a fairly small and close-knit team, and then going to the pub quite a lot.
 You do get a much broader perspective from working on mags, though, because you see so many games – as a developer you're naturally quite narrowly focused.
 You have to make a conscious effort to stay aware of the outside world, which is probably why [Cannon Fodder 2] is so full of cross-cultural references from music, movies, comics and the like."

 Campbell was director of developer Herosoft, which in November 2010 launched "Free-App Hero", an aggregator application created to help consumers find the best free games available for iOS.
-Despite a positive critical reception - the app was described by Pocket Gamer as a "very useful tool", by The Guardian as "a bargain-hunter's dream" and by Cult Of Mac as "a fantastic app tracker" which the site placed "at the top of our must-have apps list" - the project was not a commercial success and has now been removed from the App Store.
+Despite a positive critical reception – the app was described by Pocket Gamer as a "very useful tool", by The Guardian as "a bargain-hunter's dream" and by Cult of Mac as "a fantastic app tracker" which the site placed "at the top of our must-have apps list" – the project was not a commercial success and has now been removed from the App Store.

-In 2015, Campbell was one of the animators for Disney Infinity video game.